CFNY-FM, 102.1 The Edge, Toronto (Brampton)

 On August 17, Fred Kennedy joined 102.1 the Edge's on-air roster as afternoon drive host.
 Weekdays from 2:00 to 7:00 p.m., The Fearless Fred Show will deliver a unique interactive experience as Fred broadcasts, Tweets and blogs with Edge listeners and welcomes the world's best bands to perform live in the 228 Yonge Street studio.
 Program director Ross Winters said, with Kennedy in afternoon drive, Dave "Bookie" Bookman would move to weekday evenings from 7:00 to 11:00.
 Beginning on August 31, listeners can get their daily dose of the Edge's music man with his new show, Bookie at Night.
 The rest of the line-up is unchanged: The Dean Blundell Show featuring Dean, Jason and Todd weekday mornings and Josie Dye, mid-days.

 On 23 March 2009, the Commission received a complaint from a resident of Burlington, concerning CFNY-FM's broadcast of The Dean Blundell Show on 20 March 2009.
-Since the station's licensee, Corus Radio Company, is a member of the Canadian Broadcast Standards Council, the Commission, in accordance with its usual practice, referred the complaint to the CBSC for resolution.
+Since the station's licensee, Corus Radio Company, iwa a member of the Canadian Broadcast Standards Council, the Commission, in accordance with its usual practice, referred the complaint to the CBSC for resolution.
 On 27 January 2010, the CBSC published Decision 08/09-1238, dated 23 September 2009, in which it set out its determination on the complaint.
 On 2 February 2010, the complainant requested that the Commission review the CBSC Decision.
-On July 8, 2010, it was announced that the Commission agreed with the CBSC's findings that in the matter at hand there was no violation of established broadcast standards.
-Rather, response to this program is clearly a matter of taste, one best managed by audiences exercising choice.
-Accordingly, the Commission finds that the broadcast did not fail to meet the objective of the Act that programming be of a high standard.
+On July 8, 2010, it was announced that the Commission agreed with the CBSC's findings that in the matter at hand there had been no violation of established broadcast standards.
+Rather, response to this program was clearly a matter of taste, one best managed by audiences exercising choice.
+Accordingly, the Commission found that the broadcast did not fail to meet the objective of the Act that programming be of a high standard.
 (See CRTC Decision 2010-463 for full details)

 There were a number of changes at Corus Entertainment related to its organization review to streamline decision-making and clarify roles and mandates.
 Among the changes: Reporting to Hal Blackadar, Executive Vice President and interim President of Corus Radio - Dave Farough, VP, Brands and Programming in Toronto (was GM at Corus Radio London) and Chris Pandoff, VP/GM, Corus Radio Toronto and Hamilton (was VP/GM for Corus Radio Toronto only but now added Hamilton duties held by Suzanne Carpenter).
 Lars Wunsche was now GSM, Corus Radio Toronto (was GM at CJDV-FM/CKBT-FM Kitchener).